List of invasive plant species in the Indiana Dunes

 The Indiana Dunes is an area of land beside Lake Michigan, in the State of Indiana, United States.
 It includes Indiana Dunes National Park and Indiana Dunes State Park.
-This article is about non-native plant species, specifically the invasive species which have colonized that area.
+Non-native plant species, specifically invasive species, have colonized that area.
 Invasive plants are those plants that aggressively spread throughout an area and out-compete other plant species, normally those that are native to the area.

 Negative impacts

 Invasive plant species in the Indiana Dunes have several negative impacts.
 They may: